AnthonyGareca/notes/devops/twelve-factor-apps/README.md

 Maximize robustness with fast startup and graceful shutdown.

-Twelve-factor app's are disposable, meaning they cab be started or stopped at the moment's notice.
+Twelve-factor app's are disposable, meaning they can be started or stopped at the moment's notice.
 This facilitates fast elastic scaling, rapid deployment of code of config changes, and robustness of production deploys.

 Processes should strive to **minimize startup time**.
 Ideally, a process takes a few seconds from the launch command is executed until the process is up and ready to receive request or jobs.
 Short startup time provides more agility for the release process and scaling up; and it aids robustness, because the process manager can more easily move processes to new physical machine whe warranted.